 This comprehensive approach is based on the latest research and on our personal experience in recovery.
-The healing power of nature and personal care can’t be overstated.
+The healing power of nature, personal care, and helping others can’t be overstated.
 They’re incredibly powerful forces that offer a deeper understanding of just who we are.

-On the scientific side of things, physical execration and challenges have been shown to offer a number of clinical benefits.
-These include:
+On the scientific side of things, physical exertion and challenges have been shown to offer a number of clinical benefits.

 - Releasing dopamine, serotonin, and other neurotransmitters that help the brain heal during early-recovery.